sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 ### Inhalation

 When cannabis is smoked or vaporized, delta-9-THC enters the bloodstream via absorption through the lungs.
-Once in the bloodstream, the delta-9-THC travels straight to the heart, and the heart then pumps it&nbsp;through the entire body—including the brain—allowing it&nbsp;to bind to cannabinoid receptors.
+Once in the bloodstream, the delta-9-THC travels straight to the heart, and the heart then pumps it through the entire body—including the brain—allowing it to bind to cannabinoid receptors.
 The psychologically experienced high kicks in as the THC molecules pass the blood-brain barrier and bind to receptors in the brain.

 There are two kinds of cannabinoid receptors: